 Part-Time Fire Department Duty Officer

 The Maple Bluff Fire Rescue Department is currently accepting applications for part time relief officers.
 Part time relief officers work as fill in supervisors for MBFD full time staff.
 Relief officers work a maximum of 1100 hours per year on a fill-in, as needed, basis.
 Resumes will be accepted continuously and interviews scheduled as needed.
 For more information, contact Chief Kristopher Loy at (608) 244-3390.
-TO APPLY: Submit resume to Chief Kristopher Loy, Maple Bluff Fire Rescue Department, 18 Oxford Place, Madison, WI 53704 or firstname.lastname@example.org.
+TO APPLY: Submit resume and application to Chief Kristopher Loy, Maple Bluff Fire Rescue Department, 18 Oxford Place, Madison, WI 53704 or email@example.com.
 NOTE: Qualified applicants may be invited to: appear before an oral board, complete psychological exam, drug screening, extensive background investigation, and a medical examination.
 VILLAGE OF MAPLE BLUFF IS AN EQUAL OPPORTUNITY EMPLOYER.

 The position involves, but is not limited to, supervision of firefighting, emergency medical, hazardous materials, and special rescue incidents.
 Relief Officers also help ensure compliance with department policies, procedures, and special instructions through the chain of command.